Ed Young (Fellowship Church): Outreach

-When the country of Haiti was struck by an earthquake in 2010, Fellowship Church and C3 Global began proving relief and to date has provided almost 11 million meals.
+When the country of Haiti was struck by an earthquake in 2010, Fellowship Church and C3 Global began providing relief and to date has provided almost 11 million meals.
 In partnership with C3 Global, FC hosts an annual retreat for Gold Star families with America's Mighty Warriors, with past guests Rick Perry, Glenn Beck, and Mike Huckabee.
 In 2016, Fellowship Church opened its first prison campus; God Behind Bars.
 It has since opened 2 more prison campuses.
 In 2017, Fellowship Church participated in relief recovery for those impacted by Hurricane Harvey.

 Television

 Ed Young Television program was the first religious program of its kind to air on the E!
 Channel in 2010.
 Ed Young TV has also been seen on EdYoung.com, Roku, and Netflix.

+Lifestyle

+In 2010, Pastor Ed Young was criticized for his luxurious lifestyle, including the purchase of a Falcon 50 private jet, an annual housing allowance of $240,000, and an annual salary of $1 million.